 Arrange the leaves on the back.
 I’m making them asymmetrical but you can space them evenly or add more leaves if you prefer.

 Hold the piece vertically before gluing to make sure the leaves near the top don’t flop down.
 Move them further to the center of the backing if they do.
+(I didn’t check this before gluing, but the glue hadn’t dried all the way, so I could remove and reposition the leaves easily.)

 Glue the leaves down and also glue between loose layers.